 Besides their role in diminishing the behavior of abusers they know, women must also accept responsibility for the grey area in their own sexual relationships with men.
 Such relationships are complicated and take practice and care to navigate.
 People misinterpret each other all the time.
 Just as men should be sensitive and inquisitive regarding women’s cues, whether verbal or nonverbal, it is the responsibility of women to ensure that their desires and wants are understood.
 It is the responsibility of women to say No, Stop, That hurts, or I’m leaving.
 Men are notoriously bad at intuiting a woman’s emotional state, and whether this is a material fact or learned helplessness, the truth is that, again, nobody can read your mind.

-Another reaction to the Me Too movement is idea that, rather than teaching women not to be raped, we should be teaching men not to rape.
+Another insipid, overly-idealistic aspect of the Me Too movement is the idea that, rather than teaching women not to be raped, we should be teaching men not to rape.
 Of course we should teach men not to rape.
 Don’t we already?
-Can you find me a fifteen year old male who can’t articulate that rape is wrong, and why?
+Can you find me a mentally sound fifteen year old male who can’t articulate that rape is wrong, and why?
 And yet predatory and violent behavior, including rape, is as much a part of the human condition as having eyeballs, and it is absolute idiocy to tell a young woman that she does not have a responsibility to protect herself from the predators who do exist.
-It is inexcusable to believe that you can go to a fraternity party, drink yourself into oblivion, and not open yourself up to the potential for being taken advantage of.
+It is inexcusable to tell young women that they can go to a fraternity party, drink themselves into stumbling oblivion, and not open themselves up to the potential of being taken advantage of.

-Another major issue within Me Too movement and broader sexual assault handling is how easily due process tends to be thrown out the window.
+And let us not forget how easily due process tends to be thrown out the window in light of the Me Too movement.
 One of the greatest assets of America’s justice system is the fact that the accused are considered innocent until proven guilty.
 As we see frequently in cases of racial minorities and the poor, this principle isn’t always carried out justly, but it is a critical principle nonetheless.
 Rape is a criminal offense, and conviction carries serious consequences.
 Therefore, criminal cases are subject to the highest level of scrutiny – “beyond a reasonable doubt.”
 The Obama administration made a huge mistake in directing college campuses to relax that burden of proof to simply the “preponderance of evidence” in sexual assault cases (meaning that it is only more likely than not that the assault happened).
-Of course I believe in a much greater effort on the part of university administrators to make sure that sexual assault cases are dealt with swiftly and justly, but removing a fundamental legal protection in order to do so is just plain wrong.
+Of course I believe in a much greater effort on the part of university administrators to make sure that sexual assault cases are dealt with swiftly and justly, but removing critical legal protection in order to do so sacrifices fundamental principles in pursuit of temporary zealotry.
 Innocent lives have been ruined because of this, and no matter how many men are correctly convicted, this is not justified.
-It was merely a shameful shortcut for both sexual assault justice zealots and lazy universities to remove potential aggressors from campus.
+It is merely a shameful shortcut for both social justice nutcases and lazy universities eager to reduce legal culpability.
 Betsy Devos, in what is probably the only thing she’s done that I applaud, thankfully overturned that terrible Obama-era policy.

 Me Too is a movement based on moral principles.
 It cannot make the impact it needs to make by disregarding some important principles in pursuit of others.
 Everybody has a role in the conversation, and everybody bears some responsibility for the fact that we’ve gotten to this point.
 Everybody must continue to take responsibility if we are to move forward in a way that makes sure that the Me Too movement is not in vain.